Virginia woman tracks down long lost twin after three decades

 “I was just like, ‘I need help.’
 I need to find him.
 It was just on my heart,” Rodney explained.
 “I had my friend make a post for me.
 And it went viral.”

 Her plea for help was shared tens of thousands of times across social media.
-People on Facebook, Instagram and TikTok sent their well wishes, and some even pitched in to help.
+People on Facebook, Instagram, and TikTok sent their good wishes, and some even pitched in to help.

 Days later, Rodney got a call from a woman who’d sifted through family trees online.
 The woman said she had tracked down a name: Mario Cordova.
 Mario, it turned out, was her twin’s adoptive older brother.
 Rodney investigated further and found Mario’s immediate family members’ names.
 She recognized the parents’ names alongside Mario’s.